prasanthjanga/wishingmart/prasanth/wishing_ui/readme.rst

 *******************

 This repo contains in-development code for future releases.
-To download the latest stable release please visit the `Wishing mart Downloads
+To download the latest stable release please visit the `Wishing Mart UI Download
 <https://github.com/prasanthjanga/wishingmart.git>`_ page.

 **************************
 Our Repo and New Features
 **************************

-This is to configer our team work in one repository  <https://github.com/prasanthjanga/wishingmart.git>`_.
+This is to configer our team work in `Same Repository  <https://github.com/prasanthjanga/wishingmart.git>`_.

 *******************
 Server Requirements